(Last Updated On: April 12, 2021)

 Defining your personal style as a woman over 50 may not be a question in your mind.
 For some of us, preferences and style statements became crystal clear as we moved through our 20’s, 30’s and 40’s.
 Others don’t see things quite so clearly, and the confidence of knowing who they are in a style sense still feels hazy and undefined.
-So, we’re going to help with the personal style definition!
+So, we’re going answer the question of how to find your own style!

 We’ll be covering quite a bit of information as we discover how to define our own personal style.
 I have a free worksheet for you at the bottom of the post.
 It’s a wonderful reference tool!